Innovation, Hands On

 Even as Dell Med teams develop and test new models of care focused on value, our faculty and resident physicians play a vital, everyday role in making care accessible to all Central Texans.
 Here’s how.

 In collaboration with Ascension Seton, 346 residents — physicians in training — provided 700,000+ hours of care at 75+ clinics and hospitals over the last year.

-This includes 500,000+ hours of care at Dell Seton Medical Center at The University of Texas, Dell Children’s Medical Center of Central Texas, Ascension Seton Shoal Creek and CommUnityCare Health Centers.
+This includes 500,000+ hours of care at Dell Seton Medical Center at The University of Texas, Dell Children’s Medical Center of Central Texas, Ascension Seton Shoal Creek and Central Health-affiliated CommUnityCare Health Centers.

 Dell Med added 21 new residency and fellowship programs in 2021, bringing the total to 44.
 Among the new arrivals are maternal-fetal medicine, hematology and medical oncology, and cardiovascular disease.

-All Dell Med residencies and fellowships follow a signature Advancing Care Transformation curriculum, focused on value-based health care, quality improvement and leadership.
+Graduate medical education programs at Dell Med follow a common Advancing Care Transformation curriculum, focused on value-based health care, quality improvement, equity and leadership.

 Expanding Specialty Care

 Dell Med expands specialty care locally by attracting faculty physicians who bring important clinical focus to Central Texas.